CelestinaDragoni/open-randomizer-tracker/readme.md

 For general development you must have:
  - Node LTS Version 12 or above
  - Yarn
- - A coder such as Sublime Text or Visual Studio Code
+ - A coder such as Vim, Sublime Text, or Visual Studio Code

 For building binaries
  - The above dependencies installed and ...